AIX & Linux OS agent

 - JOB TOP, CPU and Memory tracking of running processes graphically in the time

 OS CPU utilization of user/sys/IO wait/idle in %

 CPU queue : load average, blocked processes / raw / direct IO

 Memory utilization of used/FS cache/free memory in MB

 - data in MB/sec

 - packet count

-Filesystem capacity utilisation
+Filesystem capacity utilization

 AIX SEA (Shared Ethernet Adapter) throughput per adapter in MB/sec (IBM Power only)